Strategic Network Abandonment: Results

-Unlike the low-$\beta$ regime that can be reduced to local threshold rules or the structure of vulnerable clusters, the high-$\beta$ regime exhibits a qualitatively different mode of decay.
-Departures propagate not only through local neighborhoods but globally along all walks represented in the Neumann expansion \eqref{eq:neumann}.
 This dependence on long-range reinforcement mirrors the behavior of globally coupled failure models, such as \emph{fiber-bundle models} with global load sharing \cite{Sethna1993,Johansen2000,Alava2006,Pradhan2010}.
-In these systems, individual failures redistribute load uniformly across surviving components, producing a metastable state that persists until a global stability condition is violated.
-Collapse then occurs abruptly and system-wide, without the early-warning signatures typical of second-order transitions, and with substantial variability in the critical point across realizations due to small structural differences.
+In these systems, failures redistribute load across all surviving components, generating a metastable regime that persists until a global stability condition is violated.
+Collapse then occurs abruptly and system-wide, without early-warning signals typical of second-order transitions, and with substantial variability in the critical point across realizations.

-Similarly, in our strategic network abandonment, exiting agents trigger equilibrium responses across the entire network.
-This produces a metastable region in which the network shrinks gradually while its global susceptibility remains well below any critical threshold, followed by a sudden, discontinuous drop in activity that leads to a global collapse.
-The abruptness of this transition, together with its sensitivity to fine structural details of the network, explains why predicting the timing of large collapses is inherently difficult in the high-$\beta$ regime.
+A similar pattern arises in our strategic network abandonment model.
+Exiting agents trigger equilibrium responses throughout the network, leading to a metastable phase of gradual shrinkage followed by a sudden, discontinuous collapse.
+The combination of abruptness and sensitivity to fine structural differences makes the timing of collapse inherently difficult to predict in the high-$\beta$ regime.

-Figure~\ref{fig:unpredictability} illustrates this behavior across $20$ realizations of the same network ensemble.
-The number of remaining agents decays gradually before collapsing at different outside options in different realizations, despite identical model parameters.
-The resolvent norm $\|(I - \beta A)^{-1}\|_2$, which plays the role of a global susceptibility, decreases monotonically as the network loses connectivity and provides no advance signal of the imminent rupture.
-Likewise, the inverse participation ratio (IPR) of the leading eigenvector remains nearly flat, exhibiting only a sharp upward spike at the moment of collapse.
-This shows that although the decay dynamics are fully deterministic conditional on the network, small structural differences across realizations produce substantial variability in the collapse point.
-We refer to \ref{apx:global_collapse} for an exact, sufficient condition that characterizes an imminent, global collapse of the system.
+Figure~\ref{fig:beta_and_stochasticity_dependence} (middle and right) illustrates this behavior across $10$ realizations of the same network ensemble.
+The number of remaining agents declines gradually before collapsing at different outside options across realizations, despite identical model parameters.
+The resolvent norm $\|(I - \beta A)^{-1}\|_2$, which serves as a measure of global susceptibility, decreases smoothly and provides no advance signal of the impending rupture.
+Likewise, the inverse participation ratio (IPR) of the leading eigenvector remains nearly flat, exhibiting only a sharp spike at collapse.
+Thus, although the dynamics are deterministic conditional on the network, small structural differences generate substantial variability in collapse timing.
+We refer to the SI Appendix for an exact sufficient condition characterizing global collapse.